 Make a conscious choice to uplift instead of critique.

-Let your sisterhood be your safe space—not your fallback when a man disappoints you.
+Let sisterhood be your safe space… not just your fallback plan for when a man disappoints you.

 Not every woman is ready to decenter men.